v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-3-azdo.md

 5. Click on each of these extensions and install them in your Azure DevOps instance.

-6. They should now show up under Installed Extensions.
+6. They should now show up under **Installed Extensions**.

 ## Create a personal access token (PAT)

 A Personal Access Token will be needed later for the Perforce trigger to call the Azure DevOps pipeline and manage build agents and agent pools.
 Set one up as follows:

-7. In Azure DevOps look for the Personal Settings icon (pictured below) in the top-right corner of the web page.
-Left click on it, then click on “Personal Access Tokens”.
+7. In Azure DevOps look for the **Personal Settings** icon (pictured below) in the top-right corner of the web page.
+Left click on it, then click on **Personal Access Tokens**.

 [![Azure DevOps user settings](media/cloud-build-pipeline/acb3-azdo/usersettings.png)](media/cloud-build-pipeline/acb3-azdo/usersettings.png)

-8. Create a new token by clicking on + New Token.
+8. Create a new token by clicking on **+ New Token**.
 Fill in all the data for the PAT, name it, choose (and note!) your expiry date carefully.
 For Scopes for this demo, you will want:
 - Agent Pools – Read & manage
 - Build – Read & execute
-You may have to click on “Show all scopes” to uncover them all.
+You may have to click on **Show all scopes** to uncover them all.
 As good security practice, you’ll want to keep the expiry time as soon as is practicable, with the fewest Scopes needed to fulfill the task.

 [![Azure DevOps PAT scopes](media/cloud-build-pipeline/acb3-azdo/patscopes.png)](media/cloud-build-pipeline/acb3-azdo/patscopes.png)